DEalog/backoffice/README.md

 When started on locahost the DEalog Backoffice is reachable via `http://localhost:5000`.

+## Preview deployment

+In order to deploy a branch for review there is a script available.
+The script creates a Dokku application and deploys the current branch.

+Currently this is a manual task.

+To deploy run: `./preview_deploy` on the respective branch.
+To cleanup run: `./preview_deploy --cleanup` on the branch.

+> You need to have access to the Dev server instance to deploy.

 ## Used technologies

 The DEalog Backoffice application uses the following (main) technologies,